cztomczak/cefpython/docs/Knowledge-Base.md

 This dependency is added by Cython when building CEF Python module.
 It seems that Python 3.6 only ships "vcruntime140.dll" which is the DLL for the C runtime library.

-Rant: It would be nice if Guido van Rossum would stop his academic approach to Python development and would not have created Python 3 incompatibility hell.
-It would also be nice if he shipped msvcp140.dll along with vcruntime140.dll, so that Python 3 supports C++ extensions as well.

 On a side note, when using pyinstaller/py2exe tools for freezing application into exe then these tools should